Educators can leverage the power of peers to help students prepare for college

 Educators already recognize what positive forces peers can be in the learning process, as evidenced by their use of cooperative learning in the classroom, peer tutoring programs, and peer mediation and counseling.
 Peers play a central role in students’ lives, especially during middle school.

 Young adolescents strive to emulate their friends in matters social and academic.
-Here are some of the ways peers can influence each other with regard
+Here are some of the ways peers can influence each other with regard to college:

 Building hopes and dreams.
 Young people like to scheme and dream together.
 Their goals and plans are influenced by social norms and by what they see as cool—or simply

 as “normal.”
 Perhaps it’s not surprising, then, that students are as much as four times more likely

 to enroll in college when their friends do.

 Forming a college-going identity.
 Young adolescents are always exploring their identities, often emulating their peers whom they consider to be leaders.
 It’s important for young people to identify themselves as future college-goers and future college graduates, and to feel comfortable with that identity.

 Applying to, enrolling in, and financing higher education takes a lot of know-how.
 Students need to learn early about their postsecondary options, college admission requirements, deadlines, financial aid processes, and more.